There are 5 steps involved in getting Danger running:

 We recommend giving the token the smallest scope possible.
 This means just

-public_repo, this scopes limits Danger’s abilities to just writing comments on OSS projects.
+public_repo, this scope is still ideally too much but this account shouldn’t have any access to other repos or organizations - so malicious use of the token is scoped to making new repos on it, or writing comments on other OSS projects.
 Because the token can be quite easily be extracted from the CI environment, this minimizes the chance for bad actors to cause chaos with it.

 #Tokens for Closed Source Projects